 Discover Cokethorpe

-A co-educational through school on a single, stunning parkland estate that provides a research-informed education with exceptional breadth and an individual focus.
+A co-educational through school on a single, stunning parkland estate,

 Exceptional Breadth | Individual Focus

-We embrace the diversity of children’s talents, ideas and experiences, and our ethos demonstrates this by focusing on providing the right environment for them all to excel.
+We embrace diversity of talents, ideas, and experiences, and provide the right environment for each pupil to excel.

 A welcome from our: